tdiprima/ML-Python-Projects/docs/Stable Diffusion.md

 By using stable diffusion, deep fake generators can create more convincing and realistic images that are less likely to be detected as fake.

-However, it's worth noting that this technique is not foolproof, and there are still ways to detect and identify deep fakes using other methods.
+However, it's worth noting that this technique is not foolproof!

+There are still ways to detect and identify deep fakes using other methods.

 ## Pseudo Example